hyperledger/web3j/README.rst

 For a pure Java implementation of an Ethereum client, check out `Besu <https://github.com/hyperledger/besu>`_.
-Note: both `EthereumJ <https://github.com/ethereum/ethereumj>`_ and `Ethereum Harmony <https://github.com/ether-camp/ethereum-harmony>`_ have been depracated and should not be used in production.
+Note: both `EthereumJ <https://github.com/ethereum/ethereumj>`_ and `Ethereum Harmony <https://github.com/ether-camp/ethereum-harmony>`_ have been deprecated and should not be used in production.

 Projects using web3j